-Adventure Based Learning is based in the Oldham area of Greater Manchester.
+Adventure Based Learning is a community walking group based in Oldham.

-Mark Hilton set up Adventure Based Learning (ABL) in January 2011 to get people who may not otherwise gain access to the countryside and the activities it offers.
+Mark Hilton set up Adventure Based Learning in January 2011 to get people who may not otherwise gain access to the countryside enjoying the activities it offers.

-Steadily, he built up a membership of teachers, social workers and youth workers to help design projects that would interest, motivate and encourage a love of the outdoors and all it offers.
-The group is a rare mixture of old, young, male, female experienced and novice adventurers but they all get on well.
-They offer taster sessions that enable people to try out activities for courses that develop and promote self-confidence, communication and team building skills.
-Some courses lead to accreditation leading to further training, which helps those hoping to improve employability.
+Steadily, Mark built up a membership of teachers, social workers and youth workers to help design projects that would interest, motivate and encourage a love of the outdoors.
+The group is a rare mixture of old, young, male, female, experienced and novice adventurers, but they all get on well.
+The group offers taster sessions that enable people to try out activities for courses that develop and promote self-confidence, communication and team-building skills.
+Some courses lead to accreditation and further training, which helps those hoping to improve their employability.

-The range of activities is huge and includes outdoor climbing and mountaineering, orienteering and navigation and sailing for the fit and healthy as well as a wide variety of country skills such as conservation, bush craft, ecological growing, outdoor cooking and plant, tree, fungi, animal and insect identification.
-ABL also provides a range of craft activities linked to nature such as raft building and willow weaving.
+The range of activities is huge and includes outdoor climbing and mountaineering, orienteering and navigation, and sailing, as well as a wide variety of country skills such as conservation, bush craft, ecological growing, outdoor cooking and plant, tree, fungi, animal and insect identification.
+Adventure Based Learning also provides a range of craft activities linked to nature such as raft building and willow weaving.